Tiger barb, also known as Sumatra barb, is an active shoaling fish found in Southern Asia.

-To reduce the tiger barbs aggression towards other fishes, put in the tank mates first before adding them.
-The tiger-striped fish see new fishes as territory intruders.
+To reduce the tiger barbs’ aggression towards other fishes, put in the tank mates first before adding them.
+This is because the tiger-striped fish see new fishes as territory intruders.

 The tiger barb breeding in a tank is straightforward.
-They pair temporarily during breeding and pick another mate for the next spawning session.
+They pair with each other temporarily during breeding and pick another mate for the next spawning session.
 They become mature as early as seven weeks and reproduce many times through life.

 – Before Breeding

-To increase success rates of breeding in tiger barb species, it is ideal you feed your pet fish properly with a high-proteinous diet.
-To breed your tiger barb, take this tips below into consideration.
+To increase the success rates of breeding in tiger barb species, it is ideal you feed your pet fish properly with a high-proteinous diet.
+To breed your tiger barb, take these tips below into consideration.

 - Select your tiger barb for spawning; look at the female tiger barb fishes and notice their bodies’ swelling.
 If the intumescent is on the lower region, pick that fish, select an active mature male with vibrant coloration.